 Melatonin is used to treat jet lag and insomnia.
-A low dose taken at a certain time during the day may also be effective for easing symptoms of seasonal affective disorder (SAD).
+A low dose taken at a certain time during the day may also ease symptoms of SAD.

 Melatonin supplements are generally safe for short-term use.
-The safety and effectiveness of long-term use is still being assessed.
+The safety and effectiveness of long-term use are still being studied.

 Author: Healthwise Staff

 Medical Review: Kathleen Romito, MD - Family Medicine & Alfred Lewy, MD, PhD - Psychiatry